microsoft/vscode-wiki/Working-with-xterm.js.md

 ### Symlinking a local xterm repo for easier debugging

-⚠️ Only Windows is tested currently
+⚠️ Only Windows and macOS have been tested

-1. Open Windows Terminal in administrator mode
+1. Open Windows Terminal in administrator mode (Windows) or any terminal (macOS)
 2. Navigate to the vscode repo folder
 3. Run `./scripts/xterm-symlink.ps1 <absolute path to xterm folder>`, eg. `./scripts/xterm-symlink.ps1 C:\Github\Tyriar\xterm.js`
 4. Open the symlinked xterm.js repo in VS Code and run `yarn package -- --mode development --watch` to watch changes